Kubernetes explained with food

 The two main components in Kubernetes

 From a bird's-eye view, there are two main components: the control plane and the worker nodes.
-The control plane is kind of like a manager and the worker nodes are their team.
+The control plane is like a manager and the worker nodes are their team.
 The control plane knows what work needs to be done and distributes it to worker nodes.

 Control plane